mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 Kip and the magistrate turned to him to hear more.

-"If Liffa is inclined, thi could work with me in Holragi on our observational study of the obstruction."
+"If Liffa is inclined, thi could work with me in Holrag on our observational study of the obstruction."

 I replied immediately, "I am not inclined."